ricardorei/MT-Marathon-Tutorial-2024/README.md

 Take a look at the samples that were generated.
 If you don't understand Spanish, try another language pair.
 How different are the samples from each other?

-**Exercise 1:** The code is using epsilon sampling.
+**Exercise 1:** The code is using [epsilon sampling](https://arxiv.org/pdf/2305.09860).
 Change the code to use nucleus sampling instead.
 What changes do you observe?

 **Exercise 2:** Implement a simple baseline with greedy decoding.
-Evaluate it in terms of comet using [SacreCOMET](https://github.com/PinzhenChen/sacrecomet)
+Evaluate it in terms of [COMET 22](https://huggingface.co/Unbabel/wmt22-comet-da) using [SacreCOMET](https://github.com/PinzhenChen/sacrecomet)

 ## MBR decoding: